davenquinn/paper-engine/README.md

 and creating preprints, journal-formatted papers (only AGU currently supported), and review responses.

+## Similar projects

+[**Manubot**](https://github.com/manubot/manubot) is similar in design and has much broader support and documentation.
+This project is a bit different in that it focuses a bit more heavily on compilation into restrictive formats, e.g. grant proposal documents etc. Thus it is a bit more concerned with the placement of figures, etc. Still, eventual compatibility with Manubot is a goal of this project.

 ## Rationale

 LaTeX code can involve a lot of boilerplate, and the production process is confusing.